skylight-hq/skylight.digital/_blog_posts/kin_lane_interview.md

 **Kin Lane:** There were a number of compelling reasons, actually.
 One of the big ones was the opportunity to advance the government's adoption and use of APIs.
 Every day millions of people and organizations depend on government services to fulfill their needs.
 These services are powered by, and interact with, countless internal and external systems.
 I truly believe that the more fluently these systems can talk to each other, the more impactful government can be.
 Unfortunately, I see a lot of government organizations needlessly struggling to realize the strategic value of APIs.
 Skylight gives me a platform to help change that.

 Another major reason was that I identified with the [culture that Skylight is striving to build](/company/values/).
 For example, there's a strong focus on developing one another's areas of expertise.
 There's a lot I'd like to teach others, but there's also a lot I'd like to learn.
-Being able to learn from people who are absolute experts in their field &mdash; such as legacy modernization, microservices, DevOps, and Internet of Things &mdash; really drew me in.
+Being able to learn from people who are absolute experts in their field — such as legacy modernization, microservices, DevOps, and Internet of Things — really drew me in.

 The last reason, but certainly not the least, was the opportunity to build up a business practice area focused on APIs.
 Skylight is run like a true partnership, and in that kind of model, people are supported and empowered to develop autonomous businesses in marketspaces that will move government forward in impactful ways.
 In other words, you can be a civic tech entrepreneur without having to start your own firm from scratch, yet still reap similar rewards.
 That appealed to me.